sequence-sh/NuixConnector/documentation.md

 **Int32**

 Applies a mathematical operator to two integers.
+Returns the result of the operation.

 |Parameter|Type                         |Required|Summary               |
 |:-------:|:---------------------------:|:------:|:--------------------:|